MindaugasBernatavicius/python-course/README.md

     0.0.X Notes on versions 2.X vs 3.X
       0.0.X.X Not backwards compatible, so many features could be added, use Python3 by default.
       0.0.X.X Package names: python3, pip3, ipython3
-      0.0.X.X Byte strings in Python2, Unicode strins in Python3.
+      0.0.X.X Ascii strings in Python2, Unicode strins in Python3.
       0.0.X.X Print was a statement in Python2, in Python3 it's a function.
       0.0.X.X Some new features were added like: TODO.
     0.0.X Tools: